Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

   <img src="/Research/figures/AI2.png" alt= "CNN model">
   <figcaption style="font-size: 0.9em; color: #555;">2.
 CNN to Learn and Predict the Orientation Angles of RBCs</figcaption>
 </figure>

-<br>The supervised learning model partially overcame the limitations of DIHM.
-However, each time new samples are studied, the dataset must be rebuilt.
-This process requires significant time and computational cost for data collection and model training.
-To address this problem, a <strong>self-supervised learning method</strong> is being implemented to directly predict the features from an object image.